-Introduction:
+Introduction

-We have reviewed the accompanying interim condensed statement of financial position of Abdul Latif Jameel United Finance Company (a Saud Closed Joint Stock Company) ("the Company") as at 31 March 2018 and the related interim condensed statements of comprehensive income, changes in shareholders' equity and cash flows for the three month period then ended, and a summary of significant accounting policies and notes from 1 to 18, which form an integral part of these interim condensed financial statements.
-Management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as modified by Saudi Arabian Monetary Authority (SAMA) for accounting of zakat and income tax.
+We have reviewed the accompanying interim condensed statement of financial position of Abdul Latif Jameel United Finance Company (a Saudi Closed Joint Stock Company) (the "Company") as at 30 June 2018 and the related interim condensed statement of comprehensive income for the three month and six month periods then ended and the interim condensed statements of changes in shareholders' equity and cash flows for the six month period then ended and a summary of significant accounting policies and explanatory notes which form an integral part of these interim condensed financial statements.
+The Company's management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard "Interim Financial Reporting" (IAS 34) as modified by Saudi Arabian Monetary Authority (SAMA) for accounting for zakat and income tax.
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.

-Scope of Review:
+Scope of review